juliegoz/juliegoz-site/docs/index.md

   -
     title: "INFINITE FUTURE: BERNSTEIN'S LASTING IMPACT AT MONUMENTAL THEATRE COMPANY"
     date: "February 2018"
-    text: "Julieta made her Monumental Theatre Company debut in Infinite Future: Bernstein's Lasting Impact, a new, collaboratively devised, cabaret-style show that explores the influence of Leonard Bernstein’s musicals on contemporary musical theatre that celebrates Leonard Bernstein's 100th birthday. \n'Directed by Bridget Grace Sheaff, the performance includes music from West Side Story and On the Town.
-The show’s creators take inspiration from Bernstein’s idea that: “A liberal is a man or a woman or a child who looks forward to a better day, a more tranquil night, and a bright, infinite future.”
-This performance looks at the ways in which today’s musical theatre follows in Bernstein’s footsteps by tackling thorny issues from everyday life with the hope of a better future.'"
+    text: "Julieta made her Monumental Theatre Company debut in Infinite Future: Bernstein's Lasting Impact, a new, collaboratively devised, cabaret-style show that explores the influence of Leonard Bernstein’s musicals on contemporary musical theatre that celebrates Leonard Bernstein's 100th birthday. \n'Directed by Bridget Grace Sheaff, the performance includes music from West Side Story and On the Town."
     image_url: "assets/images/news_carousel/IMG_8639-2.jpg"
 ---